H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [AC2-wlan-als-group] quit

-5. Configure wireless services:
+5. Configure a wireless service:

-6. Configure the AP:
+6. Configure the AP.

-7. Configure an AP group:
+7. Configure AP grouping rules.

 Configuring the core switch

-1. Configure the core switch interfaces:
+1. Configure interfaces on the switch.

 <Core Switch> system-view